mannyistyping/platformatic/docs/getting-started/quick-start-guide.md

 # Quick Start Guide

 In this guide you will learn how to create and run your first API with Platformatic DB.
-Let's get started!
+Let us get started!

 :::info